vesper-framework/vesper/docs/javascript/authorization.md

 > This guide is for JavaScript users.
 TypeScript version is [here](../typescript/authorization.md).

-Scepter provides you an abstract way on how you define your currently authorized user.
+Vesper provides you an abstract way on how you define your currently authorized user.

 Create some class that you'll use as currently authorized user, for example `CurrentUser`: